Furikuda/bork/docs/quickstart.rst

   - you don't care for restoring stuff that FUSE mount does not implement yet (like special fs flags, ACLs)
   - you have a client with good resources (RAM, CPU, temporary disk space)
-  - you would rather use some filemanager to restore (copy) files than borg extract shell commands
+  - you would rather use some filemanager to restore (copy) files than bork extract shell commands

 - **bork extract** - use this if: